mccurcio/mccurcio/README.md

 - [MC's Data Science Resources](https://github.com/mccurcio/mcc-ds-material): These are my personal-favorites *and my learning library*.

-- I have several passions film, jazz music and travel.
+- I have several passions film, jazz music, hiking and travel.

 - :airplane: *Fun fact*: I visited two of the lowest places on land with elevations below sea level.